t1/deployer/README.md

 To use it for your own applications, you'd only need to change the `deployer.root.bundle`, and maybe configure your `repository` in the `deployer.config.yaml`.

+Starting up a container when building an image is not very fast, so to speed things up, we'd like to implement an [offline mode](https://github.com/t1/deployer/issues/59).

 ## Building